-(2) A summer quarter of full-time employment may be substituted for a fall, winter, or spring quarter.

-(3) Arrangements may be made for full-time employment for a specific task and for a specific number of days that may differ from the academic year.

-(4) The employee may be assigned a class with an alternate schedule involving fewer days per week, more hours per class session, and/or days not included in the definitions of fall, winter, spring, or summer quarters defined in 6.12.
-In such cases, the total number of instructional contact hours for the course are maintained and the instructional load requirements remain the same.

-(5) An employee's workweek may be extended beyond five (5) days.

-(6) An employee's daily work span may be extended beyond seven (7) hours.

-(b) The Union will receive a copy of any memorandum of agreement or assignment between a full-time academic employee and their dean or management supervisor under this Section (6.14) within 10 working days of the signing of such an agreement.

-(c) In those cases where an alternative to academic year assignments is made by management, the following provisions apply:

-(1) There shall be a lack of necessary work within the periods of time specified in Sections 6.12 and 6.21 of this agreement.
+- (ff) A summer quarter of full-time employment may be substituted for a fall, winter, or spring quarter. - (gg) Arrangements may be made for full-time employment for a specific task and for a specific number of days that may differ from the academic year. - (hh) Arrangements may not convert a faculty member, involuntarily, from a 9 month to a twelve (12) month contract. - (ii) The employee may be assigned a class with an alternate schedule involving fewer days per week, more hours per class session, and/or days not included in the definitions of fall, winter, spring, or summer quarters defined in 6.12.
+In such cases, the total number of instructional contact hours for the course are maintained and the instructional load requirements remain the same. - (jj) An employee's workweek may be extended beyond five (5) days. - (kk) An employee's daily work span may be extended beyond seven (7) hours - (II) Arrangements may be made to spread the full-time instructional load across four continuous quarters (beginning in the summer and ending in the spring.)
+This will require a twelve-month contract with a minimum load of five (5) credits in the summer. - (mm) In the case of an alternative academic year appointment that spreads the load across four quarters, office hours will be distributed among the four quarters and documented in the agreement. - (nn) This does not change or expand the committee requirements in 6.22. - (2) Moonlight In the case of an alternative academic year appointment, Moonlight contracts will not convert to workload. - (3) Moonlight contracts will be paid in the quarter identified in the alternative academic appointment agreement. - (4) Early separation, or failure to reach workload may result in repayment of overpaid wages, per RCW 49.48.200 - (c) In those cases where an alternative to academic year assignments is made by dean or management supervisor assignment and not faculty request, the following provisions apply - (1) There shall be a lack of necessary work within the periods of time specified in Sections 6.12 and 6.21 of this agreement.

-(2) The appropriate dean or management supervisor consults with the members of the department or program affected.

-(3) Alternate schedules are rotated through the program or department as much as possible.

-(4) Management will make every effort to avoid assigning an individual employee more than one alternative to the standard work assignment in any one year.
+- (2) The appropriate dean or management supervisor will consult with the members of the department or program affected. - (3) Alternate schedules are rotated through the faculty in the program or department as much as possible. - (4) Management will make every effort to avoid assigning an individual employee more than one alternative to the standard work assignment in any one year.